cairo-book/cairo-book/src/ch14-03-contract-events.md

 # Contract Events

 Events are custom data structures that are emitted by smart contracts during execution.
 They provide a way for smart contracts to communicate with the external world by logging information about specific occurrences in a contract.

-Events play a crucial role in the creation of smart contracts.
+Events play a crucial role in the integration of smart contracts in real-world applications.
 Take, for instance, the Non-Fungible Tokens (NFTs) minted on Starknet.
-All of these are indexed and stored in a database, then displayed to users through the use of these events.
-Neglecting to include an event within your NFT contract could lead to a bad user experience.
-This is because users may not see their NFTs appear in their wallets, as wallets use these indexers to display a user's NFTs.
+An event is emitted each time a token is minted.
+This event is indexed and stored in some database, allowing applications to display almost instantaneously useful informations to users.
+If the contract doesn't emit an event when minting a new token, it would be less practical, with the need of querying the state of the blockchain to get the data needed.

 ## Defining Events